jff/TeLLer/README.md

 # TeLLer: Linear Logic Applied to Story Telling (v0.1.9)

-TeLLer is a collection of tools that explores the use of linear logic applied to story telling.
+TeLLer is a collection of tools that explore the use of linear logic applied to narrative generation and story telling.
 Currently, there are two available tools:

  1. TeLLer: an interactive linear logic prover and proof explorer that is currently being used to study causality in interactive story telling.